A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Introduction

 The advent of large language models (LLMs) is another turning point.
 Besides fitting patterns, LLMs can exhibit step-by-step reasoning traces \cite{survey_llm_reasoning_1,survey_llm_reasoning_2,survey_llm_reasoning_3,survey_llm_reasoning_4, zhang2025when, yang2025learning, xiao2024neuroinspired}, articulate causal hypotheses \cite{survey_llm_causal_1,survey_llm_causal_2,survey_llm_causal_3, zhang2022counterfactual, cao2023estimating}, and interact with external tools and environments \cite{survey_llm_tool_1,survey_llm_tool_2, yang2025foundation,chen2025tourrank}.
 When incorporated into agentic systems, they gain the capacity for planning \cite{survey_llm_plan_1,survey_llm_plan_2}, reflection \cite{llm_reflect_1,llm_reflect_2}, and continual adaptation \cite{llm_continual_1,llm_continual_2}, changing time series modeling from static prediction to interactive and explanatory processes\cite{DBLP:journals/corr/abs-2410-04047}.
 This shift opens up the space of downstream tasks: instead of just prediction or anomaly detection, models are now expected to handle causal analysis, natural language reasoning, simulating and editing temporal signals, and making policy-driven decisions.

 Building on this transformation, our survey is structured on the basis of three intersecting trends that shape the future landscape.
 First, time series data are increasingly widespread and significant, driving practical systems that require clarity, versatility, and strong decision-making under uncertainty.
 Second, LLMs and multimodal LLMs have demonstrated unprecedented flexibility in reasoning and generalization, creating opportunities to recast time series problems in natural language and symbolic forms.
 Third, the rise of autonomous agents driven by LLMs allows models not only to analyze time series but also to act upon them—through simulation, intervention, or iterative decision loops.

+Motivated by these developments, we define and study time series reasoning (TSR) as the class of methods where LLMs explicitly execute structured reasoning procedures over temporally indexed data, potentially enriched by multimodal context and agentic systems.
+Figure~\ref{fig:illustrative_traces} illustrates this evolution on a concrete anomaly detection task.
+The figure also previews a recurring analytical theme of the survey: topology changes what evidence is visible, where errors can be checked, and whether competing hypotheses can be revised or aggregated.
+Direct reasoning offers speed but exposes little intermediate evidence; linear chain reasoning adds sequential verification while remaining vulnerable to error propagation; and branch-structured reasoning supports exploration across hypotheses (e.g., network error vs. maintenance) at the cost of higher orchestration and reproducibility burden.

-Motivated by these developments, we define and study time series reasoning (TSR) as the class of methods where large language models (LLMs) explicitly execute structured reasoning procedures over temporally indexed data, potentially enriched by multimodal context and agentic systems.
-This survey presents the first systematic taxonomy of the field, organized around distinct reasoning topologies and primary objectives, and complemented by lightweight attribute tags that capture control-flow operators (such as decomposition, verification, and ensembling), actors (including tool use and agentic loops), modality and knowledge access, and alignment regimes specific to LLMs, as illustrated in Figure~\ref{fig:rot}.
+This survey presents the first systematic taxonomy of the field, organized around distinct reasoning topologies and primary objectives, and complemented by lightweight attribute tags that capture control-flow operators (such as decomposition, verification, and ensembling), actors (including tool use and agentic loops), modality and knowledge access, and adaptation regimes specific to LLMs, as illustrated in Figure~\ref{fig:rot}.